 Jenny has worked as a company accountant in the commercial industry sector for more than 15 years.
 She has moved to SBN to work alongside good people and change her lifestyle.
 In her spare time she enjoys gardening, cooking, reading and playing badminton.

 Maeghan is our Digital Marketer, in charge of expanding our network and impact through digital channels.
 Her professional experience has been in Marketing agencies.
-While completing a Bachelor of Management Studies majoring in Marketing and Digital Business from the University of Waikato, Maeghan found a passion for Sustainability in business that aligns with SBN's work in creating systems change.
+While completing a Bachelor of Management Studies majoring in Marketing and Digital Business from the University of Waikato, Maeghan found a passion for sustainability in business that aligns with SBN's work in creating systems change.
+She is currently working on her Masters in Sustainable Development Goals at Massey University.
 In her spare time, you will find her hiking, camping, or at the beach.

 Matthew supports Covid-affected Kiwis to find employment and careers in environmental restoration.
 He works closely with a number of SBN’s restoration project partners to increase their recruitment and operational capabilities whilst simultaneously building relationships with large funders to upscale operations and increase employment opportunities.
 Matt has a Bachelors’ degree in Biodiversity Management and spent years working in the field managing revegetation projects.
 He also spent time working in local government managing conservation programmes, including community education.
 Matt has a permaculture design certificate and spends his spare time ensuring he remains connected to nature in the garden.